Error-Proofing in Manufacturing Process

 - Immediate detection of defects after occurrence to minimize damage.

-Advocacy: Emphasizing the first level of error prevention, which focuses on controlling errors at their source.
+Advocacy: Highlighting the importance of the first level of error prevention, which focuses on controlling errors at their source.